Jenniferlyx/Explaining-Knowledge-Distillation-by-Quantifying-the-Knowledge/README.md

    - Run `python /sigma/find_knowledge_new.py`

-   - You need to change the following paths to your own trained result paths:
+   - You need to change the following paths to your own trained result paths, e.g.

      ```
      model_name = 'vgg16'